 Henry Clubb was a Chartist, vegetarian, utopian and politician.
-This is his life story.
+This is the incredible life story of the last surviving Chartist activist.

 Born on 21 June 1827, Henry Clubb became a clerk at Colchester Post Office at the age of 13, and would later claim to have become a vegetarian at about the same time after reading tracts on the subject.
 His family were members of the small Swedenborgian sect.